csms-ethz/CombiFF/INSTALL.md

 ## Introduction

 To compile the C++ programs of CombiFF, you'll need CMake (https://cmake.org/).
-To use the python scripts, we recommend using Anaconda (https://www.anaconda.com/)
+To use the python scripts, we recommend using Anaconda (https://www.anaconda.com/) or mamba (https://anaconda.org/conda-forge/mamba).

 ## Installation